Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

 \subsection{Varieties of general type}

 A version of homological mirror symmetry for the varieties of general-type was formulated by Kapustin--Katzarkov--Orlov--Yotov \cite{KKOY} and it was proven for genus $2$ and higher curves by Seidel \cite{Sei} and Efimov \cite{Efi} respectively.
 As an application of the SYZ mirror pairs, we obtain the Landau--Ginzburg mirrors of general-type hypersurfaces in the polarized abelian varieties.
-This also follows from the SYZ construction of Abouzaid--Auroux--Katzarkov \cite[Theorem 10.4]{AAK}.
+They were speculated in \cite{Sei-Spec}, and they were also derived from the SYZ construction of Abouzaid--Auroux--Katzarkov \cite[Theorem 10.4]{AAK}.

-First, observe that the critical locus of the canonical holomorphic function $w:X_{(1,1)} \to \D$, which is the $1$-skeleton of the local Calabi--Yau 3-fold $X_{(1,1)}$, is the union of $3$ $\PP^1$'s forming a `$\theta$'-shape (the right figure of Figure \ref{fig:LCSL}).
+First, observe that the critical locus of the canonical holomorphic function $w:X_{(1,1)} \to \D$, which is the $1$-skeleton of the local Calabi--Yau 3-fold $X_{(1,1)}$, is the union of $3$ $\PP^1$'s forming a `$\theta$'-shape.
 This is in agreement with the work of Seidel \cite{Sei}\footnote{ Note that A- and B-models are swapped in our work.
 Namely the genus $2$ curve appear in the B-model.} stating that the mirror of a genus $2$ curve is exactly such a Landau--Ginzburg model $w:X_{(1,1)} \to \D$.